How it Works

 How important are photos of the centenarian?

 Very!
 Photos really help tell the centenarian’s story and will give your video a much more professional look.
 If you also happen to have some old film/video, that’s a bonus!
+Having said that, cameras were less common and film was expensive, so some centenarians do not have many photos from when they were young.

 I know why I want a video of my 100+ year old Dad, but what’s in for you?